ATarfe/xinu/README.txt

-README.txt for
-Assignment 5
+Assignment 6
 P536 - Advanced Operating Systems
-October 13, 2014
+October 23, 2014

 Authors:
 Peter Zhang (yz79)
 Eriya Terada (eterada)

-For this assignment we implemented a limited version of futures in the Xinu operating system.
+For this assignment we added the FUTURE_SHARED and FUTURE_QUEUE modes of operation from what we had for Assignment 5, which was only FUTURE_EXCLUSIVE.

 How work was split up:
 We pair-programmed.